Background Check Duration: What to Expect

 Do you suspect that something is not quite right here?
 If you failed your background check, you might need to get more details first.
 You will need to obtain a report.

 Once you have a copy of the report, you can contact the background check service company and ask for a re-investigation of your results.
 Keep in mind that you may be asked to verify your information and supply additional information.
-If you are planning on asking for them to re-process your check, it pays to have all of your details to hand.
+If you are planning on asking for them to re-process your check, it pays to have all of your details on hand.

 The service company will be required to correct any inaccurate information as long as you provide the right evidence.
 You can then contact the employer with the updated report.
 The sooner you take action here, the more likely you are to get the results you need.